shailesh1729/ecg-codec/docs/codec_b/index.md

 # Codec B

-This chapter describes the Codec B architecture and implementation proposed in this library.
+This section describes the Codec B architecture and implementation proposed in this library.

 ```{tableofcontents}